schmidward/budget/DevelopmentLog.md

 ---

+### 03/22/2023 - Base class refactors

+My initial objects had many duplicate fields that could be consolidated into the abstract base class.
+There are still two classes for checking vs. credit charges, and I'd like to consolidate those too, but I'm not yet sure how that looks yet.

+Eventually this will be some kind of MVC application with a persistent database to log entries.
+With that in mind, I'm leaving some notes of eventual ``@ManyToMany | @ManyToOne | @OneToMany`` annotations.

+---

 ### 03/07/2023 - Project Initialization

 Budgeting apps are everywhere, and I've tried my fair share of them.
 But I've always run into the same problems